cellml/libcellml/docs/usecases.rst

          #. with an invalid name

       #. import a units from a non-existent URL
-      #. import a units from a model and scale it, prefix it, offset it, exponentise it
+      #. import a units from a model and scale it, prefix it, exponentise it

    #. a model with variables